Helping Tribal Libraries Connect

 Timeline

-Applications for the E-Rate program are submitted, and commitments are made, by the funding year, which runs from July 1 through the following June 30.
-The forms must be filed during the specific filing windows, which are announced each year.
+Applications for the E-Rate program are submitted and commitments are made by funding year (FY), which runs from July 1 through the following June 30.

 Need Help?